sign-language-processing/sign-language-processing.github.io/src/index.md

 Then, non-linear least-squares minimization fits a 3D model of the hand to the estimated 2D joint positions, recovering the 3D hand pose.
 This is similar to the back-projection used by @pose:pavllo20193d, except here no temporal information is being used.

+MediaPipe Holistic [@mediapipe2020holistic] attempts to solve the 3D pose estimation problem directly by taking a similar approach to OpenPose, having a pipeline system to estimate the body, and then the face and hands.
+Unlike OpenPose, the estimated poses are in 3D, and the pose estimator runs in real-time on CPU, allowing for pose-based sign language models on low powered mobile devices.
+This pose estimation tool is widely available and built for Android, iOS, C++, Python, and the Web using Javascript.

 #### Pose-to-Video